A Structural Theory of Position Bias in Transformers: Notation and problem setup

-This distribution is the central object studied in this paper: we analyze how architectural components, i.e., attention masking, positional encodings, and residual connections mathematically shape the rollout distribution $p^{(T)}$ at finite depth and determine whether it collapses in the infinite-depth limit.
+\textbf{Cumulative rollout.} Cumulative information propagation to depth $T$ is captured by the rollout matrix $P^{(T)} := R^{(T)}R^{(T-1)}\cdots R^{(1)}$, where $P^{(T)}_{ij}$ quantifies the total influence of input token $j$ on token $i$.
+Under causal masking, the last-row distribution $p^{(T)}(j) := P^{(T)}_{nj}$ measures the cumulative influence of input token $j$ on the next output token.
+This distribution is the central object: we analyze how attention masking, positional encodings, and residual connections shape $p^{(T)}$ at finite depth and whether it collapses in the infinite-depth limit.

-\section{Finite-Depth Attention Dynamics: Four Forces}
+\section{Finite-depth attention dynamics: four forces}

 To characterize systematic architectural effects at finite depth that shape the rollout distribution $p^{(T)}$, our analysis relies on the following weak positional monotonicity assumption on the dataset-averaged attention kernels, reflecting the ordering induced by causal masking while remaining agnostic to content and parameter values.